Brexit: Boris Johnson denies lying to the Queen over Parliament suspension | DW | 12.09.2019

 Meanwhile, a court in Northern Ireland ruled on Thursday that a separate case relating to Brexit was unlawful.
 The case argued that an exit from the EU would have a detrimental effect on the Northern Irish peace agreements.

-Should the claimants appeal this decision, this case will be heard by the Supreme Court next week along with the Scottish court ruling.
+At least one of the three claimaints plans to appeal the ruling, meaning this case will be heard by the Supreme Court next week along with the Scottish court ruling.

 The fate of the border between Northern Ireland, a part of the UK, and the Republic of Ireland, a member of the EU, remains one of the most controversial aspects of any Brexit agreement.
 The Irish foreign minister, Simon Coveney, announced on Thursday that the EU is still in talks about "minimal checks possible" after a no-deal Brexit.